The short answer

 -

-Your deductible is close to or exceeds the replacement cost.
-A $500 deductible on a $499 Gen 3 dish means insurance pays you nothing.
-You are better off replacing it yourself.
+Your deductible meets or exceeds the replacement cost.
+A $500 deductible on a $349 Gen 3 dish — or a $249 Mini — means insurance pays you nothing.
+Even a $250 deductible nets you essentially $0 on a Mini and only about $100 on a Gen 3.
+You are almost always better off replacing it yourself.

 -